-Write-Blocked Drive Preview.
-Preview drive contents directly on the Falcon®-NEO.
+File Browser/Write-Blocked Drive Preview.
+Preview drive contents directly on the Falcon-NEO.
 The file browser feature provides logical access to source or destination drives connected to Falcon-NEO.
 Users can view the drive’s partitions and contents and view text files, jpeg, PDF, XML, HTML files.
+Users can also view the contents of .dd, e01, ex01, dmg image files created by Falcon-NEO.
 Other methods to preview include using the file browser feature and Falcon-NEO’s web browser on a PC/laptop or preview over a network via SMB or iSCSI (as an iSCSI target).
 3rd party analysis tools can be used with SMB or iSCSI methods.

 Network Push FeaturePush evidence files from destination drives connected to the Falcon-NEO or from a Falcon-NEO repository to a network location.
 The Push feature provides a more secure method than simply copying and pasting to the analysis computer by performing an MD5 or SHA hash during the push process.
 Additionally, users can select to verify the file transfer to ensure data integrity.
 Network users can then quickly preview data or copy data to a local drive or to any other directory on the network.
 The Falcon-NEO generates a log file for each push process.

 Image Restore File to drive mode restores dd,dmg,e01,ex01 images created by the Falcon-NEO to another drive.

 User Profiles/ConfigurationsAdministrators can save configuration settings and set password-protected user profiles.